dotnet/arcade/Documentation/3xReleaseShutdownTasks.md

 been reacted to.

-***Does this mean that incoherency is always an error state?*** No. For example, let's say that the the incoherency of Microsoft.NETCore.App in the graph only represents a single change in coreclr, a single non-breaking JIT bug fix.
+***Does this mean that incoherency is always an error state?*** No. For example, let's say that the incoherency of Microsoft.NETCore.App in the graph only represents a single change in coreclr, a single non-breaking JIT bug fix.
 There would technically be no need to ingest the new Microsoft.NETCore.App at each point in the graph.
 Simply shipping the same components against the new runtime